Routing-based technique for defect mitigation in quantum error correction: Managing General Defect Patterns

+Using the three aforementioned methods, one can conclude that in the bulk region of the code, it would take at least two additional defects near an existing ancilla qubit defect to make it completely impossible to handle this defect with Halma, which imposes a loose requirement on defect sparsity and makes Halma applicable to most defective hardware.

-By evaluating ancilla qubit defects on randomly generated defective lattices, we found that when the defect rate is 2\%, Halma can be directly applied to around 90\% of ancilla qubit defects for a single Z-order.
-By changing the global Z-order, and alternating between mitigating different sets of defects, Halma can handle up to around 99\% of ancilla qubit defects.
+By evaluating ancilla qubit defects on randomly generated defective lattices, we found that when the defect rate is 2\%, Halma can be directly applied to around 90\% of ancilla qubit defects without using the three methods previously discussed.
+With the assistance of these methods, Halma can handle up to around 99\% of ancilla qubit defects.
 Those two values increase further to 94\% and 99.7\% when the defect rate is reduced to 1\%.

+It is worth mentioning that there is another type of defect cluster that Halma cannot handle swiftly.
+For a superstabilizer, if more than one of the ancilla qubits associated with its gauge operators is defective, we require that Halma can measure these gauge operators within the same rounds of a certain Z-order.
+This is sometimes impossible, or very difficult, due to other defects nearby.
+A simple example is two ancilla qubit defects located on the opposite sides of a data qubit defect.
+For cases like this to happen, it is straightforward to see that the cluster still needs to contain at least 3 defects.
+So, the previous conclusion holds nevertheless.